 - Consider the level of detail needed

 In most cases, prioritizing the information which needs to be captured can reduce the time on site for the scan.
 If the team identifies some areas of the site as less significant to the project, these areas can be scanned at a lower resolution to produce faster scans.
 Also, even if the overall square footage of the project is relatively small, the time that it takes to scan a project can skyrocket if the building is subdivided into many smaller spaces (such as many small offices, or even restrooms with lots of stalls).
 For some of these areas, it might be faster to document using traditional scoping methods rather than scanning.

 Scan the project in the condition that requires documentation.
 For example, if a landlord plans to demolish prior conditions before the project kick-off, the team should plan on scanning after the demolition has occurred.
 Also, the scanner requires a direct line of site to any objects that need documentation, so it is best to scan when there are minimal obstructions on site, including pedestrians or workers.

 Extreme temperatures can cause problems for scanners, therefore the location of the project might necessitate additional planning.
 For example, if the project is located in Phoenix and the project timeline indicates the team will need to scan in the summer, it may require a special scanner that can handle the temperature range.

 Rain/sleet/snow also will hinder scans.
 Although some scanners may be rated to work in wet weather conditions, precipitation in the air will still cause noise in the scans.
-Additionally, wet surfaces can become reflective, making it harder for the scanner to accurately pinpoint the surface locations.
+Additionally, wet surfaces can either reflect or absorb the laser causing spurious points or holes in the data.

 - Optimal situations for scanning